Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/README.md

         - **login**: String (can be null/empty or not set) - Login of the Rainbow Account.
         - NOTE: **id** is used first then **jid** and finally **login**.
 At least one of them must be set.
     - **guestsAccepted**: Boolean (false by default) - If set to True any guest account can send command to the bot.
+- **instantMessageAutoAccept**: Boolean (false by default) - If set to true, the bot will accept any Instant Message (even if not sent by one to the administrators).
+- **ackMessageAutoAccept**: Boolean (false by default) - If set to true, the bot will accept any AckMessage (even if not sent by one to the administrators).
+- **applicationMessageAutoAccept**: Boolean (false by default) - If set to true, the bot will accept any ApplicationMessage (even if not sent by one to the administrators).
 - **bubbleInvitationAutoAccept**: Boolean (true by default) - If set to true, the bot will accept automatically of Bubble invitations.
 - **userInvitationAutoAccept**: Boolean (true by default) - If set to true, the bot will accept automatically of User invitations.
 - **bot**: To define which bot must take into account this configuration (can be null/empty or not set - so will target any bot)